United States Army Air Service: Consolidation of the Air Service

 At the end of November 1918, the Air Service consisted of 185 flying, 44 construction, 114 supply, 11 replacement, and 150 spruce production squadrons; 86 balloon companies; six balloon group headquarters; 15 construction companies; 55 photographic sections; and a few miscellaneous units.
 Its personnel strength was 19,189 officers and 178,149 enlisted men.
 Its aircraft inventory consisted primarily of Curtiss JN-4 trainers, de Havilland DH-4B scout planes, SE-5 and Spad S.XIII fighters, and Martin MB-1 bombers.

 Complete demobilization of the Air Service was accomplished within a year.
 By November 22, 1919, the Air Service had been reduced to one construction, one replacement, and 22 flying squadrons; 32 balloon companies; 15 photographic sections; and 1,168 officers and 8,428 enlisted men.
 The combat strength of the Air Service was only four pursuit and four bombardment squadrons.
 Although the leaders of the reorganized Air Service persuaded the General Staff to increase the combat strength to 20 squadrons by 1923, the balloon force was demobilized, including dirigibles, and personnel shrank even further, to just 880 officers.
 By July 1924, the Air Service inventory was 457 observation planes, 55 bombers, 78 pursuit planes, and 8 attack aircraft, with trainers to make the total number 754.

 The Air Service replaced its wartime structure with the formation of six permanent groups in 1919, four of which were based in the United States and two overseas.
 The first of the new groups, the Army Surveillance Group, was organized in July to direct the operations of three squadrons patrolling the border with Mexico, where revolution had broken out, from Brownsville, Texas to Nogales, Arizona.
 In addition, the 1st Day Bombardment Group was formed to control four bombardment squadrons at Kelly, while the 1st Pursuit Group of four pursuit squadrons relocated from Selfridge Field, Michigan, to add their weight to the effort.
 Collectively the three groups (the entire combat strength of the Air Service in the continental United States) comprised the 1st Wing.
 In January 1920 only the surveillance group continued the patrols, which gradually diminished until June 1921 when they ceased entirely.

-Another group was organized overseas in 1920 to administrate squadrons in the Philippines.
+Another group was organized overseas in 1920 to administer squadrons in the Philippines.
 In 1921, the three groups based within the United States were sequentially numbered one through three and assigned different combat roles.
 The fourth was inactivated.
 The next year the groups overseas were numbered four through six as "composite" groups.
 In 1922 plans were formulated for three more groups to flesh out the anticipated GHQ Air Force, but only one, the 9th Observation, was formed.
 The 7th Bombardment and 8th Fighter Groups were designated but not activated until the end of the decade.